Model Stitching and Visualization How GAN Generators can Invert Networks in Real-Time: Methodology

 \subsection{Evaluation}

+To evaluate how good our GAN-based inversion method is, we can first look at some reconstructions, i.e., if the reconstructions do not resemble the original images, then the method has failed for this combination of layers.
+To get a more comparable quantification of the reconstruction quality, we compare the activations of the reconstructed and the original input using L1 loss and cosine similarity, averaged over \num{300} or \num{500} images.

+With this, we can investigate for a given layer in the feature extractor, which layer in the GAN reconstructs it best, i.e., which layer in the GAN is most compatible with it.

-To evaluate how good our GAN-based inversion method is, we compare it to gradient descent with regularization (in the following referred to as FFT DEC) and gradient descent without regularization (in the following referred to as PLAIN).
-Similar to the training, we do not compare the original input and the result of the inversion method in the input layer but in a hidden layer of a second classification network.
-The motivation here is that we want to know how accurately the features extracted by LayerX have been reconstructed rather than whether it also matches low-level features LayerX has already discarded.
-In addition, the comparison is made in LayerX' of a second network, since we want to avoid the effects of adversarial examples.
+Similar to the training, we do not compare the original input and the result of the inversion method in the input layer but in a hidden layer of a second feature extractor.
+The motivation for this is that we want to know how accurately the features extracted by LayerX were reconstructed, not whether they also match low-level features that LayerX has already discarded.
+And the reason for using a second network for the comparison is to reduce overfitting effects, especially with gradient descent without regularization (see also \cref{convolutional downsampling}).

 The whole process is shown in \cref{fig:inversion-methods}.
 First, we extract the activations $\alpha^x$ from the original input from the test network at LayerX'.
-Second, we reconstruct the activations at LayerX from the network we wish to interpret.
-Third, we pass the reconstruction in the test network and extract its activation $\alpha^x{}'$ at LayerX'.
-Lastly, we compare both activations from the test network.
+Second, we generate a reconstruction of the original input from the activations at LayerX from the network we wish to invert, using either gradient descent or our GAN method for the reconstruction process.
+Third, we pass the reconstruction into the second network (test network) and extract its activation $\alpha^x{}'$ at LayerX'.
+Lastly, in step 4 we compare both activations $\alpha^x$ and $\alpha^x{}'$ from the test network using two different evaluation metrics (see \cref{sec:metrics}).